Food and drink

 Of the dishes found on menus all over the country, particularly recommended are ceviche (raw fish “marinated” in lime juice with coriander and peppers), pargo (red snapper), corvina (sea bass) and any of the ice creams and desserts, though these can be too sickly for many tastes.
 The fresh fruit is especially good, either eaten by itself or drunk in refrescos (see Coffee in Costa Rica).
 Papayas, pineapple and bananas are all cheap and plentiful, along with some less familiar fruits like mamones chinos (a kind of lychee), anona (custard fruit), pejibaye (peach-palm fruit) and marañón, whose seed is the cashew nut.
 Look out, too, for fresh strawberries around Volcán Poás and sweet, fleshy guanábana along the Caribbean coast.

 Eating out in Costa Rica will cost more than you might think, and has become even more expensive over the past few years.
-Main dishes can easily cost over $10, and then there are those sneaky extra charges: the service charge (10 percent) and the sales tax (13 percent), which bring the meal to a total of 23 percent more than the menu price.
-Add this all up, and dinner for two can easily come to $25 for a single course and a couple of beers.
+Main dishes start at around $10 in San Jose, and can be double that in popular coastal towns.
+Then there are those sneaky extra charges: the service charge (10%) and the sales tax (13%), which bring the meal to a total of 23% more than the menu price.
+Add this all up, and dinner for two can easily come to $30 for a single course and a couple of beers.
 Tipping is not necessary, however.
 Costa Rica’s best restaurants are on the outskirts of San José, and in popular tourist destinations such as Tamarindo, Manuel Antonio and around La Fortuna, where demand has created some excellent gourmet options.

 Costa Rica is famous for its coffee, and it’s usual to end a meal with a small cup, traditionally served in a pitcher with heated milk on the side.
 Most of the best blends are exported, so premium coffee is generally only served in high-end restaurants and sold in shops.